How long does it typically take to get an appointment with one of your doctors?

 Do you do tubal reversals?
 If so, does insurance cover this procedure?

-Both doctors at the Fertility Center are trained in micro-surgical techniques and can attempt to reattach your tubes, but not all tubal ligations can be reversed.
-The charge for a laparoscopic reversal done through small incisions in the belly button is $8,500 and includes the fees for anesthesia, a surgery facility and the physician.
-Based on doctors' recommendations, a tubal reversal may need to be done through an abdominal incision for a cost of $16,000.
-If you have the operative report from your original procedure, please bring it to your initial consult with our specialist.
-Typically, insurance companies will not pay for a reversal procedure after voluntary sterilization unless physical problems have resulted, but you need to call your carrier directly for clarification about your policy's specific benefits and exclusions.
+Both doctors at Fertility Center are trained in microsurgical techniques and can attempt to reattach your tubes, but not all tubal ligations can be reversed.
+The charge for a laparoscopic reversal done through small incisions in the belly button is $9,000 and includes the fees for anesthesia, a surgery facility, and the physician.
+Based on doctors’ recommendations, a tubal reversal may need to be done through an abdominal incision for a cost that may be between $16,000 and $20,000.
+This may require an overnight stay which would increase the cost.
+If you have the operative report from your original procedure, please bring it to your initial consultation with our specialist.
+Typically, insurance companies will not pay for a reversal procedure after voluntary sterilization unless physical problems have resulted, but you need to call your carrier directly for clarification about your policy’s specific benefits and exclusions.

 Can I have a baby after having my tubes tied?